Neppord/rheo/README.md

-Assuming that `pet_data_stream` is a stream of pet data objects and that `html_stream` is a text stream of html with a list with the class `pet-list` and that that list contains one example of a pet list item.
-Then this will render a list of pets in that list.
+Assuming that `pet_data_stream` is a stream of pet data objects and that `html_stream` is a text stream of html with a list with the class `pet-list` and that that list contains one example of a pet list item, then this will render a list of pets in that list.

 ## Super Modularity

-As you can see there is enormus potential to decuple your layout and templating from logic.
-And that is both good and dangerus so please be carefull.
+As you can see there is enormus potential to decouple your layout and templating from logic.
+And that is both good and dangerous so please be careful!
 But one more neat trick needs to be shared.

 How many times have a templating librarie let you down when doing something as